crazy4pi314/scipy-vscode-tutorial/README.md

 1. Open the repository in VS Code `code scipy-vscode-tutorial`

 You should now have the repository open in your local VS Code instance.

+### **Option 3:** Follow along on vscode.dev

+If neither option 1 nor 2 works for you, you can still shadow the presenters in a read-only [LiveShare](https://code.visualstudio.com/learn/collaboration/live-share) session in your web browser.
+Contrary to option 1 this does not require a GitHub account - all you need is a web browser.

+We will share a https://vscode.dev/liveshare link at the start of the session.
+When opening the link, select "Continue on web" and "Continue as anonymous".

 ## Tutorial schedule